HassanRezaee/NPC/README.md

-## Create graph and compute distances
+## Create a graph and compute distances
-Load the road network and create an igraph graph object off of it.
-Start by discretizing the graph to scatter the knots
+Next we need to load the road network shape files and create an igraph graph object based on it.

 ```{r}
 graph_data = make_graph(roads_shp, delta_l = 50); # delta_l is the disretization unit length